iamajitsingh/iamajitsingh/README.md

 - 👋 Hi, I’m @iamajitsingh.
 - 👀 I’m interested in Data Science, Web Development and Database Management.
-- 🌱 I’m currently learning No Sql DB, RNN, NLP, Data Structures and Algorithms.
+- 🌱 I’m currently learning No Sql DB, RNN, NLP and revising Data Structures and Algorithms.
 - 💞️ I’m looking to collaborate on NLP/Deep Learning Projects or Fun Web-Dev projects.
 - 📫 How to reach me (+91) 7977-476589, iamajit41@gmail.com.